Internal Gear Hub Theory

 Research has shown internal hubs to be somewhat less efficient than derailer gearing, but they make up for that in urban cycling with their ease and speed of shifting.
 The direct-drive middle gear of an internal hub should in theory be very efficient, because power is transmitted directly to the hub shell.
 In practice, this gear does not always prove to be much more efficient than the others, for reasons not yet determined.

-Older internal hubs, as well as the Rohloff and the Shimano 11-speed, use light machine oil for lubrication, keeping drag low.
+Older internal hubs, as well as the Rohloff, the Kindernay and the Shimano 11-speed, use light machine oil for lubrication, keeping drag low.
 Many newer hubs have more than one gearing stage, and use grease, making them less efficient.

 Making good gearing choices